marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 - Lecture on reading material
 ## Synchronous
 - Discussion questions raised in lecture
-- Work with a partner on understanding a responder's POV -->
+- Work with a partner on understanding turn-taking system component -->

 #### Assignments due